Mar-Cald/PAM-PredictiveAccumulationModels/README.md

 # PAM-PredictiveAccumulationModels

 This project implements the **PAM framework** in R/Stan.
 The Perceptual Model component of this implementation utilizes the Volatile Kalman Filter (VKF).
 This work is still in progress.
+Run renv::restore() to restore project's dependencies from lockfile.

 ## Repository Structure
 * ## demo